P-p-H-d/mlib/README.md

 * BUFFER\_UNBLOCKING : define unblocking calls for push/pop,
 * BUFFER\_THREAD\_SAFE : define thread safe functions (default),
 * BUFFER\_THREAD\_UNSAFE : define thread unsafe functions,
-* BUFFER\_PUSH\_INIT\_POP\_MOVE : change the behavior of PUSH as pushing a new object, and POP as moving this new object into the new emplacement (this is mostly used for performance reasons or to handle properly a shared_ptr semantic).
-In practice, it works as if POP performs the initialization of the object,
+* BUFFER\_PUSH\_INIT\_POP\_MOVE : change the behavior of PUSH to push a new initialized object, and POP as moving this new object into the new emplacement (this is mostly used for performance reasons or to handle properly a shared_ptr semantic).
+In practice, it works as if POP performs the initialization of the object.
 * BUFFER\_PUSH\_OVERWRITE : PUSH will always overwrite the first entry (this is mostly used to reduce latency).

-This container is designed to be used for easy synchronization inter-threads (and the variable shall be a global one).
+This container is designed to be used for easy synchronization inter-threads (and the variable shall be a global shared one).

 It shall be done once per type and per compilation unit.
-It also define the iterator buffer\_it\_##name##\_t and its associated methods as "static inline" functions.

 The object oplist is expected to have the following operators (INIT, INIT\_SET, SET, INIT\_MOVE and CLEAR), otherwise default operators are used.
 If there is no given oplist, the default operators are also used.
 The created methods will use the operators to init, set and clear the contained object.